ProjectPythia/pythia-tutorials/README.md

 Some things to notice:
 - There is a single `data` direcotry across all tutorials.
 This is designed to encourage re-use of datasets.
-- Within the `tutorials` direcotry there is a unique directory for every tutorial and a `template` directory, containing a markdown and a notebook template.
+- Within the `tutorials` direcotry there is a unique directory for every tutorial and a `template` directory, containing a markdown and a notebook template (coming soon).
 - Each tutorial is named with its topic and date with the format `TOPIC_YYYY_MM_DD`.
 - If a new tutorial on the same topic is contributed, a new directory with the new date is added (i.e. the pre-existing directory is not edited).
 - Multi-session tutorials may have a unique directory for each session, preserving the state of the tutorial during each lesson (for example, `matplotlib_part1_YYYY_MM_DD` and `matplotlib_part2_YYYY_MM_DD`)